joe-irving/RIPS/donate.md

 Donations can be made to the [Rebels in Prison Support crowdfunding campaign](https://www.crowdfunder.co.uk/p/rebelsinprisonsupport).

+Please consider making a recurring monthly donation if you can.
+It will help us plan our activities effectively.

 ## How we spend the money:

 * Communicating with people in prison via the Email a Prisoner service